DaintyJet/VChat_GTER_EggHunter/README.md

 	free(GdogBuf);
 	```

-This means our shellcode is de-allocated when the function ends, and since this is a thread our shellcode gets overwritten or removed before we are able to find it with the EggHunter.
+This means our shellcode is de-allocated when the function ends, and since this is a thread, our shellcode gets overwritten or removed before we can find it with the EggHunter.
 In this case, it was decided that we would exploit the **TRUN** command since it has a buffer large enough for the bind shellcode, and to prevent the memory from being zeroed or deallocated, we would introduce an infinite loop into the buffer overflow.
 This prevents the program from freeing the allocated memory without crashing the program.
 However, this will make the program use up most, if not all, of your CPU!
 > It of course would be more efficient to simply execute the shellcode in the **TRUN** command but that defeats the purpose of this exercise!

 ### GTER